-Will I get a more favorable package if I wait and apply Regular Decision?
+Will I get less financial aid if I apply Early Decision?

 Does Mount Holyoke "gap"?

 No. Mount Holyoke College meets 100% of a student's calculated need.